grafana/agent/docs/sources/flow/concepts/configuration_language.md

 # Configuration language concepts

-The {{< param "PRODUCT_NAME" >}} _configuration language_ refers to the language used in configuration files that define and configure components to run.
+The {{< param "PRODUCT_NAME" >}} _configuration language_, River, refers to the language used in configuration files that define and configure components to run.

-The configuration language is called River, a Terraform/HCL-inspired language:

 ```river
 prometheus.scrape "default" {